steineggerlab/Metabuli/README.md

   * Download `taxdump` files from [here](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/new_taxdump/).

 #### 2. Add your sequences to Metabuli library
-* If a custom sequence is to be included, edit `accession2taxid` and `taxdump` files properly as follows.
+* If you want to include a custom sequence, edit `accession2taxid` and `taxdump` files properly as follows.
     * `accession2taxid`
       * For a sequence whose header is `>custom`, add `custom[tab]custom[tab]taxid[tab]anynumber`.
       * As above, version number is not necessary.